olgabrani/jk-synnefo/README.md

 If you want to watch for changes in sass files, run `compass watch` in a separate terminal.

+## Build using Docker

+Just run `docker build .` and everything should be build automatically.

 ## Output files

 All output static site pages and files are found under `_site/` folder.